-A seizure is caused by an abnormality in the brain function, specifically in the part of the brain known as the cerebral cortex.
-There are a number of symptoms that may accompany a seizure in a dog.
+A seizure is caused by an abnormality in the electrical functioning of the brain, specifically in the part of the brain known as the cerebral cortex.
+There are a number of symptoms that may be associated with a seizure in a dog.

 - Your dog may show alterations in his level of consciousness or even become unconscious during a seizure.

 - There may be a change in the tone of the muscles, causing a stiffening of the legs and neck.

 - There may be jerking motions of the muscles and/or paddling of your dog's legs.